ndm736/ME433.Kitchen/recipes/duojiao_fish_head.md

+---
+layout: default
+---

-# Duojiao Fish Head (Steamed Fish Head with Chopped Peppers)
+## Duojiao Fish Head (Steamed Fish Head with Chopped Peppers)

 Duojiao Fish Head is a famous dish from Hunan cuisine in China.
-It is known for its bright color, spicy flavor, and tender fish.
+It is known for its spicy flavor, tender fish, and rich taste.
 This is one of my favorite traditional dishes.

-## Ingredients
+### Ingredients
 - 1 fish head
 - 3 tablespoons chopped red peppers
 - 1 tablespoon chopped garlic